zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/audio/shell/cap.rst

                     [rank <int>] [not-lockable] [sirk <data>]
      lock          :Lock the set
      release       :Release the set [force]
-     set_sirk      :Set the currently used SIRK <sirk>
+     sirk          :Set the currently used SIRK <sirk>
      get_sirk      :Get the currently used SIRK
-     set_sirk_rsp  :Set the response used in SIRK requests <accept, accept_enc, reject, oob>
+     sirk_rsp      :Set the response used in SIRK requests <accept, accept_enc, reject, oob>

 Besides initializing the CAS and the CSIS, there are also commands to lock and release the CSIS